aviatesk/EscapeAnalysis.jl/README.md

 escape lattice elements, the analysis also maintains an "equi"-alias set, a disjoint set of aliased arguments and SSA statements.
-The alias set manages values that can be aliased to each other and allows new escape information imposed on any of such aliased values to be equalized between them.
+The alias set manages values that can be aliased to each other and allows new escape information imposed on any of such aliased values to be shared between them.

 ### [Exception Handling](@id EA-Exception-Handling)

-It would be also noting how `EscapeAnalysis` handles possible escapes via exceptions.
+It would be also worth noting how `EscapeAnalysis` handles possible escapes via exceptions.
-Naively it seems enough to propagate escape information imposed on `:the_exception` object to all values that may be thrown in a `try` block.
+Naively it seems enough to propagate escape information imposed on `:the_exception` object to all values that may be thrown in a corresponding `try` block.
 But there are actually several other ways to access to the exception object in Julia, such as `Base.current_exceptions` and manual catch of `rethrow`n object.
 For example, escape analysis needs to account for potential escape of `r` in the example below: